rrrodrigo/html5media/README.markdown

 Why this fork?
 --------------

 This fork modifies the [Flowplayer][]-based Flash fallback so subititles in [SubRip SRT format][] can be displayed for video clips embedded on web pages.
-When HTML5 `<video>` tag is used directly, the subtitles are shown with the help of [jquery videosub][] library.
+When HTML5 `<video>` tag is used directly, the subtitles can be shown with the help of [jquery videosub][] library.
 How to embed a movie with captions into a HTML document?
 Here's an example:

     <video width="320" height="240" controls poster="video/train_ride_poster.jpg">
       <source src="video/train_ride.mp4" type='video/mp4; codecs="avc1.42E01E, mp4a.40.2"'></source>